Noise-tolerant quantum speedups in quantum annealing without fine tuning: Derivation of the RFQA speedup and ``Bang-and-wait" search algorithms

 For a single tone ($N = 1$), one can recover the adiabatic result (\ref{P1f}) by a simple rotating frame transformation.
 But for larger $N$, the same Fermi's Golden rule argument applies, provided that the frequencies $\omega_i$ are well-separated compared to the amplitudes $\Omega_i$ and that all the $\omega_i$ are contained within the energetic range $W$ swept through in a time $t_f$.
 Taking into account that the rate of transition from $\ket{0}$ to $\ket{1}$ is the same as the rate to be driven back from $\ket{1}$ to $\ket{0}$, assuming that the system begins in state $\ket{0}$ at $t=0$, we arrive at a final excitation probability $P_1 \of{t_f}$ given by:

 This matches (\ref{P1f}) for short ramp times, and is also valid in the large $t_f$ limit, though unlike the adiabatic LZ problem the long time asymptotic state is an incoherent mixture of $\ket{0}$ and $\ket{1}$ with equal probability.
 Tones $\omega_i$ which do not lie in the energetic range $W$ do not contribute to the transition probability.
-We thus conclude that the mixing rate between states for a single spin in a slowly varying $z$ field, subject to $N$ weak transverse oscillating fields, scales as the sum of the squared Rabi frequencies of all tones, demonstrated numerically in FIG.~\ref{LZntones}.
+We thus conclude that the mixing rate between states for a single spin in a slowly varying $z$ field, subject to $N$ weak transverse oscillating fields, scales as the sum of the squared Rabi frequencies of all tones.
+In more complex, multi-qubit problems, the $m$th order resonances are all included as additional oscillating sources in Eq.~\ref{P1}, yielding Eq.~\ref{RFQAbaseform2} as claimed earlier.